-Most of your customers do not have the in-depth knowledge of your employees.
+Most of your customers do not have the same in-depth knowledge as your employees.
 Still, they need to understand what you tell them.
 Plain Language makes important documents shorter and easier to use.

 The following industries understand the importance of Plain Language in business: